Dealing with Work and Income

 Special Needs Grants are available for:

-- over a six-month period, you can get up to a maximum of $200 for single people, $300 for couples with no children, $450 for families with one to two dependent children and $550 if three or more dependent children are in the family.
-These limits can be exceeded in exceptional circumstances.
+- over a six-month period, you can get up to $200 for single people, $300 for couples with no children, $450 for families with one to two dependent children and $550 if three or more dependent children are in the family.
+However, Work and Income can exceed these limits if your situation is unusual or not typical (“exceptional circumstances”).
+There is also no limit on how many food grants you can apply for.

 - Specific emergencies, including: